-tore open treated.
+tore been treated.

 2d.
-In every building where a water meter or meters are now, or shall hereafter be in use, the charge for water by meter measurement shall be the only charge against such building, or such part thereof as is supplied through such building, or such part thereof as is supplied through meter.
+In every building where a water meter or meters are now, or shall hereafter be in use, the charge for water by meter measurement shall be the only charge against such building, or such part thereof as is supplied through by meter measurements of water rents, including the meter.